JonZeolla/Lab/Intermediate/README.md

 * Install whichever files you think will help most from [Intermediate/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Intermediate/Downloads).
 Because you cloned the repo in Step 0, you now have the appropriate installers locally under SCIS_Password_Lab/Presentation_Materials/.Storage, but the README under Intermediate/Downloads may help point you at the exact file.
 If you see tools that you haven't used before, feel free to play around and ask questions.

 ## Step 2
-* Crack the [Intermediate Password Dumps](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Intermediate/Password_Dumps) located under SCIS_Password_Lab/Presentation_Materials/Intermediate/Password_Dumps as fast and thoroughly as possible.
+* Crack the [Intermediate Password Dumps](https://github.com/JonZeolla/Presentation_Materials/tree/Password-Cracking_2015-09-24/Intermediate/Password_Dumps) located locally under SCIS_Password_Lab/Presentation_Materials/Intermediate/Password_Dumps as fast and thoroughly as possible.

 Good luck!